JSeabed/yStefan/README.md

 run:
 > ./install.sh

+### Disable and edit files
+To enable serial communication remove in /boot/cmd....
+TODO: complete this.

+Make sure serial console is disabled.
+Also known as 'Agetty'.

+To check if the ttyAMA0 is in use, type the following command.
+> lsof | grep AMA

+This command should be enough.
+If nothing is shown, the serial port is not being used by a process.

 ## Genie Shell
 There is a small script function added for testing individual functions.
 The shell is commented in the genieInterface.c file.
 Uncomment the shell and use the command: